 Where data is collected for professional services, it is used for a number of purposes, as follows:

 - Services Provided – Data is processed when you have enquired into the services we provide or when we are currently providing services to you.
 These services include:

-- Helpforce Connect – We will process your data to give you access to engage and communicate with other volunteers or health professionals on the same platform.
+- Helpforce Connect – We will process your data to give you access to engage and communicate with other members of the Helpforce Network

 - Patients – We may process anonymised data regarding the activity or health of a group of patients, if you have taken part in an activity held by a volunteer.
 This will be part of a Helpforce project with the organisation you volunteer for,

 - Events – we will process your data if you have expressed a wish to attend or you have attended one of our events including events registered for and held online.

 - When you contact us directly, we may keep a record of that correspondence.
 In order to manage and administer our business and services, we may collect and process personal data.
 This may include (but is not limited to) maintaining internal business records, managing client relationships, hosting events, and maintaining internal operating processes.

 - Contractual – In order for Helpforce Community to do what it does, we may from time to time be required to collect and process personal data in order to fulfil contractual requirements